Travel Notes: Latin America - Caribbean - US Virgin Islands Travel Notes - Updated 16 July, 2023.

 The Lesser Antilles

-Located in the Lesser Antilles chain of the West Indies, east of Puerto Rico, the three main islands of USVI are St. Thomas, St. John, and St. Croix; each with an unique character of its own.
+Located in the Lesser Antilles chain of the West Indies, east of Puerto Rico, the three main islands of USVI are St. Thomas, St. John, and St. Croix; each with a unique character of its own.

 If you are a US citizen and wish to travel to the US Virgin Islands no passport is required as it is a US Territory.